M-EMBABI/EMBABI/README.md

-# EMBABI
+# AVR && ARM repo
-Here you will find many projects for embedded systems
+Here you will find many projects for embedded systems it is related to AVR && ARM